francoislegac/brain_tumor_classification_segmentation/README.md

 # Brain MRI classification and segmentation

 This repository contains two main notebooks.
-The first one `XX` is about classification: we try to discriminate healthy scans from patients suffering from brain tumor.
-The second notebook `XX` tries to detect the tumors using a semantic segmentation model.
+The first one `brain_tumor_detection.ipynb` is about classification: we try to discriminate healthy scans from patients suffering from brain tumor.
+The second notebook `segmentation.ipynb` tries to detect the tumors using a semantic segmentation model.

 ## Objective